tombujok/hazelcast-rxjava/README.md

 ## Using Hazelcast through RxJava

-Hazelcast plugin that enables using Hazelcast over RxJava.
+Hazelcast plugin that enables using Hazelcast over RxJava in a reactive way.

 ## Supported Data Structures